nod-ai/shark-ai/README.md

 [![CI - sharkfuser](https://github.com/nod-ai/shark-ai/actions/workflows/ci-sharkfuser.yml/badge.svg?event=push)](https://github.com/nod-ai/shark-ai/actions/workflows/ci-sharkfuser.yml?query=event%3Apush)

-The SHARK Fuser sub-project is home to Fusili - a C++ Graph API and Frontend to the IREE compiler and runtime stack for JIT compilation and execution of training and inference graphs.
-It allows us to expose cuDNN-like primitives backed by IREE code-generated kernels.
+The SHARK Fuser sub-project is home to Fusilli - a C++ Graph API and Frontend to the IREE compiler and runtime for JIT compilation and execution of training and inference graphs.
+It exposes cuDNN-like primitives backed by IREE code-generated kernels.
 Check out [the readme](sharkfuser/README.md) for more details.

 ## Support matrix